ballerina-platform/module-ballerinax-mssql.driver/README.md

 Ballerina MSSQL Driver Library
 ===================

-The MSSQL Driver library is one of the external library packages of the <a target="_blank" href="https://ballerina.io /"> Ballerina</a> language.
+The MSSQL Driver library is one of the external library packages of the [Ballerina](https://ballerina.io) language.

 This Package bundles the latest MSSQL driver so that the mssql connector can be used in ballerina projects easily.